 Sharing our experiences and what we’ve learned about the traditional uses of many “weeds”, is deeply important.
 Its a way to honor the timeless tradition of passing down knowledge from generation to generation.
 It is also a way to empower others that are seeking alternatives to modern day convenience.

-When it comes to abundant, resilient, nutrition, you can’t do much better than the dandelion.
+When it comes to abundant, resilient, FREE, nutrition, you can’t do much better than the dandelion.
 Although generally looked upon as a nuisance weed, the dandelion has a low ecological impact on our planet and causes no real damage to the ecosystem.

 In fact, dandelions do a lot of good.
 They offer an early spring food to our pollinators, and to humans as well.
 Many of our ancestors were well acquainted with the dandelion, and its time we came to appreciate this plant for all that it provides.
 In a time where we suffer from food insecurity, we would be well served by getting to know the resilient, edible wild plants that grow around us.